patrickfatrick/marky-marked/README.md

 Marky Marked has only the following dependencies:

 - [marked](https://github.com/chjj/marked), which handles the heavylifting for the Markdown parsing.
-This is already included in the minified file.
 - [contra/emitter](https://github.com/bevacqua/contra#λemitterthing-options)
 - [harsh](https://github.com/patrickfatrick/harsh)
 - Optional: [Font Awesome](http://fontawesome.io/), unless you want to roll your own icons.